Published

 Photo Albums

 In 2025 I created photo albums containing all my adventures and connections to the seasons.
-This was my first full year without sharing on social media.
+This was my first full year without sharing on social media and I needed a stopgap until I got rid of the feeling that I needed to share everything.

 background source: TextureTown